eftieell/intro_programming_2/src/chapters/functions/function_return_values.md

 ## User-defined functions that return values

 When you define a function, you only need to do so once.
-Once defined, however, a function may be invoked many times.
+Once defined, however, a function may be invoked (used) many times.
 You can think of a function as an opaque box that performs work with optional inputs and an optional output.

 The syntax is: